 The credit union defends itself by stating that ATM usage dropped 13% since 2015, but residents complain that the role of a credit union vs a bank is to respond to the needs of the municipalities they represent.

-Ripon residents were able to collect 2000 signatures for a petition against the closure of the cash machine.
+Ripon residents were able to collect 2000 signatures for a petition against the closure of the Money in physical form such as banknotes and coins. machine.
 “I am president of a co-op and I believe that by definition a co-op is supposed to work in harmony with its members, not against them” states president of Coopérative de Solidarité Place du Marché Vincent Ouellette-Destroismaisons for La Presse [in French].
 Indeed, Desjardins closed the village’s only ATM without notice in December 2017 three days prior to the opening of the Christmas market – a highly anticipated event where most transactions are carried out in cash.

 Residents of other villages in the region have also joined forces to protest against the credit union’s actions.
 The Mayor of Ham-Nord, a village of 850 residents, notes that his town collected over 1200 signatures in collaboration with other four municipalities, but that regardless of these efforts, Desjardins has refused to reconsider its decision.